-(Rick Baugher provided the following.)
-The geologist/geographer George Rogers Mansfield called the mountains bordering the north shore of Blackfoot Reservoir ‘Wilson and Pelican Ridges’.
-He identified this 12 mile long topographically prominent grouping under the catch all heading ‘Independent Features’.
+The geologist/geographer George Rogers Mansfield called the mountains bordering the north shore of Blackfoot Reservoir the “Wilson and Pelican Ridges.”
+He identified this 12-mile long topographically prominent grouping under the catch-all heading “Independent Features.”
 Surrounded by stream bottoms and a lava field, these ridges don’t connect to other mountains.
 This area can be considered a northwest outlier of the Peale Mountains since the Peale Mountains is a grouping of related features in this part of Idaho.

 Although not particularly noticeable from most directions, Wilson Pass divides the two ridges.
-The two track thru this pass, which connects Grays Lake and Blackfoot Reservoir, was constructed in 1858.
+The two-track road through this pass, which connects Grays Lake and Blackfoot Reservoir, was constructed in 1858.
 This was part of the Lander Cutoff of the Oregon Trail, a federal emigrant road that went from South Pass to Fort Hall.

-There are five ranked peaks here.
-Limerock Peak 7488’/838′ is HP of the Wilson Ridge section, while Camp Peak 7726’/1271′ on Pelican Ridge is overall HP.
+There are 5 ranked peaks here.
+Limerock Peak (7,488 feet elevation; 838 feet of prominence) is the high point of the Wilson Ridge section.
+Camp Peak (7,726 feet elevation; 1,271 feet of prominence) on Pelican Ridge is the overall high point.
 Both of these summits were used for triangulation by the USGS in 1915, the year Blackfoot Reservoir became operational.

-Most of Wilson and Pelican Ridges is on a contiguous block of state land.
-Sheep grazing is a predominant activity on the brushy SW facing slopes.
+Most of Wilson and Pelican Ridges is on a contiguous block of State land.
+Sheep grazing is a predominant activity on the brushy southwest-facing slopes.
 Best access is on the southwest side.
-From paved ID Hwy 34 at Henry, drive the graded North Shore Blackfoot Reservoir Road to any desired hiking start point.
+From paved ID-34 at Henry, drive the graded North Shore Blackfoot Reservoir Road to any desired point to begin a hike.